file Command

 Basic Usage

-The simplest way to use the file
+The simplest way to use the file command is to type:

 file filename

-For example, if you have a file called notes.txt
+For example, if you have a file called notes.txt:

 file notes.txt